riot/examples/webpack/README.md

 ```bash
 $ npm install
 ```
-And then run the server using `webpack-dev-server`
+And then run the server using `webpack-dev-server` or any possible way you know

 ```bash
 $ ./dev